 Pathogen & Distribution

-Three species of Onnia causing red root rot are somewhat well known (see table below).
-In the recent past they were considered in the genus Inonotus.
+Three species of Onnia causing red root rot are somewhat well known (see table below; I provide more details than usual because the information is not widely available in English and has been somewhat overlooked in North America).
+In the recent past the species were considered in the genus Inonotus.
 In North America, two species were recognized for a long time, I. tomentosus and I. circinatus, and the resulting diseases were often called tomentosus and circinatus root rot, respectively.

 Gilbertson & Ryvarden used the older tomentosus/circinatus arrangement in their 1986 opus, North American Polypores .
-For those reluctant to part from that authority, note that the pair changed their minds by the time they published European Polypores in 1993 , and instead followed Černý and Jahn [3, 11].
+For those reluctant to part from that authority, note that those authors changed their minds by the time they published European Polypores in 1993 , and instead followed Černý and Jahn [3, 12].

 The basidiomata are annual, brown, up to 11 cm or so in diameter, and centrally to laterally stipitate or sessile.
 They may arise from the soil, where they are connected to buried roots, or appear directly on the base of a tree or stump.
-The pileus and stipe surfaces are velvety-fuzzy.
+The pileus and stipe surfaces are tomentose (velvety-fuzzy).
 The lower, pore surface is pale brown but darkens with age.
-The context is distinctly duplex, with a firm, corky layer next to the tubes and a spongy upper layer.
+The pores are irregular, angular, and the dissepiments (walls between them) become thin and lacerate with age.
+The context is distinctly duplex, with a firm, corky layer above the tubes and a spongy upper layer.
 Like many members of the Hymenochaetaceae, they are brown, the hyphae are simple-septate, and the hymenium bears setae along with basidia.

 The species are similar macroscopically, but there are differences.
 Onnia tomentosa typically fruits, sometimes abundantly, from buried roots.
 The connection to buried roots through the soil can be narrow and fragile, so a novice may not recognize that it decays wood and is a pathogen.
-In contrast, conks of O. leporina and O. triqueter usually occur on the base of the host tree or on a stump, with the stipe being absent or rudimentary (substipitate) and lateral.
-Microscopically, they differ in having straight (O. tomentosa) vs. hooked (O. leporina and O. triqueter) setae.
+There is almost always a central stipe.
+In contrast, conks of O. leporina and O. triquetra usually occur on the base of the host tree or on a stump, with the stipe being absent or rudimentary (substipitate) and lateral.
+Microscopically, they differ in having straight (O. tomentosa) vs. hooked (O. leporina and O. triquetra) setae.

-In contrast, O. triqueter is usually laterally substipitate, with more or less solitary conks, and is thicker, but the tubes are shorter.
+In contrast, O. triquetra is usually laterally substipitate, with more or less solitary conks, and is thicker, but the tubes are shorter.
 The shape in profile is triangular because the pore surface slopes down steeply to the base.
 It is tough when dry.
 Cultures lack setal hyphae.
 Most importantly, it occurs (almost?) exclusively on Pinus spp.
-This is likely the species that infects pines in southeastern North America .

 Onnia tomentosa is the most common and widespread species.
 In the USA and Canada it occurs almost throughout the range of Picea spp. .
 In the southern Rocky Mountains, fruiting is uncommon but may be amazingly abundant in certain years.
 It is by far most common on Picea spp., but in North America it has been collected on Abies, Larix, Pinus, Pseudotsuga, Thuja, and Tsuga.